Analyse

 Plan

-Revenue attribution requires the Tebex integration.
+Revenue attribution requires a connected store integration such as Tebex, CraftingStore, a custom webhook, or the fallback purchase command.
 Campaign-level and creator-code-level breakdowns depend on those features being available in your workspace.

 Refunds and chargebacks